bobdavies2000/OpenCVB/README.md

 Pixel Viewer
 ============

 The Pixel Viewer allows detailed inspection of any of the 4 images.
-The size of the rectangle depends on the size of the window that the user has sized for the Pixel Viewer output.
+The dimensions of the rectangle depend on the window that the user has sized for the Pixel Viewer output – the larger the window, the larger the rectangle.
 Supported formats include CV_8U, CV_8UC3, CV_32F, and CV_32FC3 but more could be added if needed.

 ![](media/a6f56e72871b653bdc9c8ede74ed5645.png)